filecoin-project/filecoin-docs/basics/assets/the-fil-token.md

 FIL plays a vital role in incentivizing users to participate in the Filecoin network and ensuring its smooth operation.
 Here are some ways in which FIL is used on the Filecoin network:

-### Storage payments
+### Network payments

 When a user wants to store data on the Filecoin network, they pay in FIL to the storage providers who offer their storage space.
 The payment is made in advance for a certain amount of time that the data will be stored on the network.
-The storage providers are then rewarded with FIL for providing their storage space and performing other useful tasks on the network.

-### Retrieval payments

-When a user wants to retrieve their data from the Filecoin network, they make a payment in FIL to the storage providers who stored the data.
+When a user wants to retrieve their data from the Filecoin network, they can make a payment in FIL to the storage providers who stored the data.
 This payment incentivizes the storage providers to keep the data available for retrieval at all times.
+Storage providers choose their own terms and payment mechanisms for providing storage and retrieval services so other options (such as fiat payments) can be available.

 ### Blockchain rewards

-FIL is used to reward providers who validate and add new blocks to the Filecoin blockchain.
+Storage providers are also rewarded with FIL for providing their storage space and performing other useful tasks on the network.
+FIL is used to reward storage providers who validate and add new blocks to the Filecoin blockchain.
 Providers receive a block reward in FIL for each new block they add to the blockchain and also earn transaction fees in FIL for processing storage and retrieval transactions.

 ### Governance

-FIL is used for network governance, allowing FIL holders to vote on proposals and make decisions that impact the future development and direction of the network.
+As members of the Filecoin community, FIL holders are encouraged to participate in the Filecoin governance process.
+They can do so by proposing, deliberating, designing, and/or contributing to consensus for network changes, alongside other stakeholders in the Filecoin community- including implementers, Core Devs, storage providers, and other ecosystem partners.
+Learn more about the (Filecoin Governance process)[https://fil.org/governance].

 ## Denominations